jvidal7/aws-ecs-troubleshooting-lab/README.md

 Summary
 This exercise demonstrated how a simple ALB health check misconfiguration can disrupt service availability and how to systematically diagnose and resolve the issue using AWS tools.

+## Security Group Configuration Lab: Diagnosing and Fixing ALB Access Issues

+### Overview
+In this phase, I simulated a security group misconfiguration to understand how network-level access controls impact Application Load Balancer (ALB) accessibility.
+By blocking all inbound traffic, I was able to observe how improper firewall rules can make an application completely unreachable.

 ---